aspose-words/Aspose.Words-Documentation/java/getting-started/aspose-words-features/what-document-features-are-supported/supported-features-on-document-load/load-in-the-html-html-xhtml-mhtml-format/text-features-supported-on-html-import/_index.md

 All formatting of a run is contained within a linked classed called Font.

 Text content is imported from any text area found in the HTML document.
-The formatting of text elements are imported from <span> elements.
+The formatting of text elements are imported from &lt;span&gt; elements.

 Aspose.Words supports reading the text content even if the input HTML is not properly formed.